Dust polarization modeling at large-scale over the Northern Galactic cap using EBHIS and Planck data

 \section{Abstract}

-{The primary source of systematic uncertainty in the quest for the $B$-mode polarization of the Cosmic Microwave Background introduced by primordial gravitational waves is polarized thermal emission from Galactic dust.
+{The primary source of systematic uncertainty in the quest for the $B$-mode polarization of the Cosmic Microwave Background (CMB) introduced by primordial gravitational waves is polarized thermal emission from Galactic dust.
 Therefore, accurate characterization and separation of the polarized thermal dust emission is an essential step in distinguishing such a faint CMB $B$-mode signal.
 We provide a modelling framework to simulate polarized thermal dust emission based on the model described in Ghosh et al. (2017), making use of both the $\planck$ dust and Effelsberg-Bonn \hi\ surveys over the northern Galactic cap.
-Our seven-parameter dust model, incorporating three layers of \hi\ gas in different phases as a proxy of variable dust intensity and a phenomenological model of Galactic magnetic field, is able to reproduce both 1- and 2-point statistics of observed dust polarization maps seen by \planck\ at 353 GHz over a selected low-column density sky region in the northern Galactic cap.
+Our seven-parameter dust model, incorporating both \hi\ gas in three different column density templates as a proxy for spatially variable dust intensity and a phenomenological model of Galactic magnetic field, is able to reproduce both 1- and 2-point statistics of the observed dust polarization maps seen by \planck\ at 353 GHz over a selected low-column density region in the northern Galactic cap.
 This work has important applications in assessing the accuracy of component separation methods and in quantifying the confidence level of separating polarized Galactic emission and the CMB $B$-mode signal, as is needed for ongoing and future CMB missions.}

 \keywords{Interstellar medium: dust, observations -- ISM: structure -- ISM: magnetic fields -- polarization} \titlerunning{Modelling and simulation of polarized dust emission} \authorrunning{D. Adak et al.}